ladybirdweb/faveo-server-images/_pages/home.md

 The above mentioned prerequisites to be met have to be installed then faveo can be installed in any OS/Distro from the below list:
 <a id="markdown-generic-linux-instructions-enterprise" name="generic-linux-instructions-enterprise"></a>
-### Installation instructions for Freelancer, paid and Enterprise editions
+### Installation instructions for Freelancer, Paid, Enterprise and Community editions
 * [Amla Linux 9 with Apache](/docs/installation/providers/enterprise/amla9-apache)
 * [Alma Linux 9 with Nginx](/docs/installation/providers/enterprise/alma9-nginx)
 * [Rocky Linux 9 with Apache](/docs/installation/providers/enterprise/rocky9-apache)